SajjadDaneshmand/Terminal-Blog/README.md

 # Simple blog manager
-this project manage thing we do in a simple blog such as release new post or delete  post and stuff like that
+this project manage things we do in a simple blog such as release new post or delete  post and stuff like that